Ken Mackay: 1956 Ashes

 Mackay's continued excellence over the 1955-56 domestic season - 872 runs at 62.28 including 203 against New South Wales - saw him selected on the 1956 Ashes squad.

 Mackay made his Test début at Lord's, batting for more than seven hours, scoring 38 (off 160 minutes) and 31 (off 264 minutes).
 He also took a wicket.
 These contributions proved invaluable in what would be Australia's sole test victory.
 His batting was criticised by Herb Sutcliffe.

-In the next test Mackay made 2 and 2, being dimissed by Laker both times.
+In the next test Mackay made 2 and 2, being dismissed by Laker both times.
 In the 4th test he made 0 and 0, again falling to Laker twice.
 Laker later called Mackay his "bunny".
 Mackay was dropped for the last Test at The Oval, replaced by Alan Davidson.

 Mackay was recalled to the test team to play against India.
 In the first test he made 29.
 In the second he scored 26 but took 3-27 in India's first innings.
 In the third test Mackay made 5 and 27.

 During the 1956-57 domestic season, Mackay was in excellent form, making 821 runs at 74.63.
 Queensland only narrowly missed winning the Sheffield Shield.
 Mackay originally missed out on selection on the 1957 squad to tour South Africa but was picked as a last minute replacement when Ron Archer fell injured.
 Mackay had a successful tour and was established as a regular in the Australian side over the next few years.

 In the first test Mackay took 2-54 in South Africa's first innings, and made 3 when Australia first batted.
 However his second innings of 65 off 257 balls was crucial in helping Australia escape with a draw.
 Mackay made useful contributions in the second test, making 63 off 213 balls in the first innings to prevent an Australian collapose.
 In the third test Mackay made 32 off 151 balls in the first innings (Australia's second highest score) and 52 off 215 balls in the second, saving Australia again.
 In the fourth test Mackay made 83 off 234 balls.
 In the fifth test he scored 77 off 191 helping once more stopping Australian batting from collapsing.

 Mackay played in every test of the 1958-59 Ashes.
 It was a relatively quiet series for Mackay although in the third test he made 57 off 154 balls.
 Alan Davidson later played tribute for Mackay allowing himself to be run out while batting with Norman O'Neill rather than O'Neill, saying this was indicative of Mackay's unselfishness.